juansanguinoo/Ecommerce-Djackets/Ecommerce-backend-main/README.md

 # Ecommerce Djackets App

-Backend was made with Django Rest Framework and Python
+The backend was made with Django Rest Framework and SQL Lite 3 as a database